the1lab/1lab/src/Cat/Instances/Sets/Counterexamples/SelfDual.lagda.md

 ```
 -->

-Now we can observe an interesting property of the initial object of `Sets`{.Agda}: every morphism into it is in fact an *iso*morphism.
+Now we can observe an interesting property of the initial object of $\Sets$: every morphism into it is in fact an *iso*morphism.
 Intuitively, if you can write a function $X \to \bot$  then $X$ must itself be empty.

 ```agda